 Public transport in Botswana isn’t particularly reliable or widespread, especially outside of Gaborone or other big cities.
-For this reason, most expats living in Botswana opt to drive themselves around, while some others hire a driver and a vehicle to get transport them.
+For this reason, most expats living in Botswana opt to drive themselves around, while some hire a driver and a vehicle to get about.

 Public transport in Botswana

-Buses are one of the most popular transport options in Botswana when it comes to travelling between cities or further afield to neighbouring countries.
+Coach buses are one of the most popular transport options in Botswana when it comes to travelling between cities or even further afield to neighbouring countries.
 Various companies operate along the busiest bus routes, the biggest of which is Seabalo.

 Driving in Botswana